cdpxe/nefias/documentation/README.md

 Finally, `NEFIAS_FINISH` is called, which provides the results stored in `$TMPRESULTSFILE` to NeFiAS and allows the master node to fetch these results and to provide the slave node with the next chunk of data.

+**Hint:** Have a look into the scripts of the NeFiAS subdirectory *scripts/* on the master node to see further examples.
+Feel free to use them as a basis for your own scripts. *Publications of scripts through our GitHub repository are highly appreciated!*